 Off-Page Optimization – This includes all the things you can do off your website to increase the likelihood that search engines will index your content and display your website in search engine results.
 This may include back links from other websites, submitting your sitemap to Google Webmaster Tools, sharing your RSS feed on other blog directories, submitting links to your content on link sharing sites like Reddit or StumbleUpon.
 This list goes on.

 RSS – In layman’s terms, Really Simple Syndication is a standard format for sharing content online.
 Most blogs have an RSS feed built-in, e.g., http://www.steinarknutsen.com/feed.
-For publishers, RSS feeds help other online platforms and your readers, subscribe to your content using an RSS reader, such as Google Reader.
+For publishers, RSS feeds help other online platforms and your readers, subscribe to your content using an RSS reader.
 RSS Feeds are important because they signal to these other platforms that you have published new content.
 If you have blog, your should submit your RSS feed to Google Webmaster Tools.